rebelsky/sams-assorted-musings-reflections/bad-software-2018-03-04.md

 it's equally painful for ITS.
 They get regular "tickets" from me about problems.
 And it appears that the system is not easy to debug.
 Worse yet, it sounds like the folks called upon to support the damn system may not have recommended it.
+And a system that reports that the software is correct, but ony works when you re-download the same software, is not something I'd want to have to deal with.

 I'm not sure what's worse, having to use bad software or having to support bad software.